iamdtang/skaterdav85.github.io/_posts/2015-01-19-unit-testing-singletons.md

 });
 ```

-This is just one approach to separate out the managing of the single instance from the class itself.
-Another approach I have taken is to delegate the managing of the single instance to another object.
+This is just one approach to separating out the singleton pattern from the class itself.
+Another approach I have taken is delegating the singleton pattern to another object.
 For example:

 ```js
 container.singleton('user', new User(APP.user));